Search

 We have embarked on several projects to incrementally deploy services and products via cloud-based solutions.
 This ensures that our data and systems are ready for customers to continue enjoying our services safely and securely.

-CIMB continues to make progress in developing our approach to ethical AI adoption, guided by emerging regulatory standards.
-Our overall strategy evolves in line with these developments, ensuring that our controls and governance frameworks remain robust.
-We assess and test AI models in alignment with industry best practices, and currently do not allow analytical or operational AI models to function without human oversight and intervention.
+We assess and test AI models in alignment with industry best practices, and do not allow analytical or operational AI models to function without appropriate human oversight and intervention.